kyma-project/busola/docs/extensibility/display-widgets.md

 ResourceList widgets render a list of Kubernetes resources.
 The ResourceList widgets should be used along with [related resources](resources.md#datasources-section).

 If such resource list was already defined in Busola, the configuration will be reused.
-To obtain custom columns, specify the `columns` field.
+To obtain custom columns, specify the `children` field.

 #### Example